Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: The case of asymptotically cylindrical symplectic manifolds

 \section{The case of asymptotically cylindrical symplectic manifolds}

 In this section, we explain how we can apply the three-interval method and our tensorial scheme to non-compact symplectic manifolds with \emph{asymptotically cylindrical ends}.
-Here we use Bao's precise definition \cite{bao} of the asymptotically cylndrical ends but restricted to the case where the asymptotical manifold is a contact manifold $(V,\xi)$.
-In this section, we will denote $V$ for a contact manifold to make comparison of our definition and Bao's transparent, which is different from our usage of $M$ in the previous sections.
+Here we use Bao's precise definition \cite{bao} of the asymptotically cylindrical ends but restricted to the case where the asymptotical manifold is a contact manifold $(V,\xi)$.
+In this section, we will denote a contact manifold by $V$, instead of $M$ which is what we used in the previous sections,to make comparison of our definition with Bao's transparent.

 Let $(V,\xi)$ be a closed contact manifold of dimension $2n+1$ and let $J$ be an almost complex structure on $W = [0,\infty) \times V$.
 We denote \be : = J\frac{\del}{\del r} \ee a smooth vector field on $W$, and let $\xi \subset TW$ be a subbundle defined by \be \xi_{(r,v)} = J T_{(r,v)}(\{r\} \times V) \cap T_{(r,v)}(\{r\} \times V). \ee Then we have splitting \be TW = \R\{\frac{\del}{\del r}\} \oplus \R\{{\bf R}\} \oplus \xi_{(r,v)} \ee and denote by $i: \R\{\frac{\del}{\del r}\} \oplus \R\{{\bf R}\} \to \R\{\frac{\del}{\del r}\} \oplus \R\{{\bf R}\}$ the almost complex structure